shohei909/Lisla/spec/sora/README.md

 ### Quoted string

-If you want to include special characters or white spaces in string, you can enclose string with double quotes `"` or  single quotes `'`.
+If you want to include special characters or white spaces in string, you can enclose the string with double quotes `"` or  single quotes `'`.

 <table>
     <tr><th>Sora</th><th>Json</th></tr>